-4. How do I attend the virtual Annual Meeting?
+5. How do I attend the virtual Annual Meeting?
 Can I vote and ask questions during the Annual Meeting?

-In light of public health concerns regarding the coronavirus (COVID-19) outbreak, the Annual Meeting will be conducted in virtual format only in order to assist in protecting the health and well-being of our shareholders, directors and employees and to provide access to our shareholders regardless of geographic location.
+The Annual Meeting will be conducted in virtual format only in order to provide access to all shareholders regardless of geographic location.
 There is no in-person meeting for you to attend.